Still Having Flashbacks from Your Birth? Why Birth Trauma Doesn't Just Fade

 First, it's important to understand that flashbacks, nightmares, and hypervigilance in the first weeks after a traumatic event are completely normal and expected.
 Your brain has just experienced something overwhelming—whether it was the fear that you or your baby might die, excruciating pain, loss of control, or medical complications that required urgent intervention.

-According to NICE guidelines for PTSD (NG116), healthcare professionals recommend a period of "watchful waiting" for mild symptoms present for less than 4 weeks after a traumatic event, with follow-up arranged within 1 month.
+NICE guidelines suggest a period of watchful waiting in the first four weeks — because for many women, symptoms do settle naturally as the brain processes what happened.
+That's normal.
+That's expected.
 During this time, symptoms like flashbacks, disturbing dreams, and heightened anxiety are your brain's natural attempt to process what happened.
 For many women, these symptoms do settle within the first few weeks as the brain successfully makes sense of the experience.

 When Your Brain Gets Stuck